Flame442/FlameCogs/README.md

 This command is only usable by the server owner and bot owner.
 This value is channel specific.

+**`[p]wordstatsset channel [value]`**
+Set if stopwords should be included in outputs.
+Stopwords are common words such as "a", "it" and "the".
+Stopwords will still be included in numerical counts, they will only be hidden from list displays.
+Defaults to `True`.
+This command is only usable by the server owner and bot owner.
+This value is server specific.

 # Contact

 Feel free to create an issue on this repository or join [my discord](https://discord.gg/bYqCjvu) if you have any issues.